Correspondence Course Credit

 - If a student wishes to receive correspondence course credit toward the requirements for his/her major, prior written consent from department faculty must be obtained.

-- Correspondence courses must be offered by a regionally accredited college or university or the Accrediting Association of Bible Colleges.
+- Correspondence courses must be offered by a regionally accredited college or university or be accredited by the Association for Biblical Higher Education.
 No more than 6 units may be transferred to meet General Education core requirements in Biblical, Theological, and Philosophical Formation.